kivy/kivy/doc/sources/guide/packaging-osx.rst

     $ pyinstaller -y --clean --windowed --name touchtracer /usr/local/share/kivy-examples/demo/touchtracer/main.py

    .. note::
      - Depending on your system you might want to add "``--exclude-module _tkinter``" to the PyInstaller command.
      - This will not yet copy additional image or sound files.
 You would need to adapt the created ``.spec`` file for that.

 The specs file is named `touchtracer/touchtracer.spec` and located inside the pyinstaller directory.
 Now we need to edit the spec file to add kivy hooks to correctly build the executable.
-Open the spec file with your favorite editor and put theses lines at the start of the spec::
+Open the spec file with your favorite editor and put thes lines at the start of the spec::

   from kivy.tools.packaging.pyinstaller_hooks import get_hooks